0xMishee/malcontext/README.md

 There's just too many tools for malware analysis, so I decided to pollute the waters and add another one written in C. The tool is heavil inspired by [Malwoverview](https://github.com/alexandreborges/malwoverview) written by Alexandre Borges.

 This tool aims to:
-1. Easy to chew information for initial triage of malware.
+1. Provide easy to chew information for initial triage of malware.
 2. Option to query APIs from selected plattforms.
 3. Search for availability of malware.
 4. Download malware through the APIs.